– General Information –

 → Live Tournaments ←

 The very first score on his Hendon sheet if from the 2015 Aria Super High Roller Bowl, which had a $500,000 buy-in.
 He ended up coming in 4th place, while playing against such poker greats at the final table as Scott Seiver, Erik Seidel, or the eventual winner Brian Rast.
-Kuznetsov pocketed $2.15 million, which is his biggest single live tournament cash to date.
+Kuznetsov pocketed $2.15 million, thus is first result is also is his biggest single live tournament cash to date.

 The next year, in 2016, he won a $50K Aria high roller tournament for $748,446.